reading list about / contact

 Belonging: a culture of Place

-April, 2022: Congratulations to our co-founder Terike Haapoja on her Guggenheim award!
-Wonderful work reflecting on animals and Marxism.
+Congratulations to our co-founder Terike Haapoja on her 2022 Guggenheim award!
+Wonderful work on animal labor and Marxism.

 lecture series